OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum/ArbGas_and_Fees.md

 The prices of the first two resources, L2 tx and L1 calldata, depend on the L1 gas price.
 ArbOS can’t directly see the L1 gas price, so it estimates the L1 gas prices, as a weighted average of recent gas prices actually paid by aggregators on a specific list of addresses.
 ArbOS also keeps a running average of (1 / batchSize) for recent transaction batches.

 * The base price of an L2 tx is CP/B, where C is the L1 cost required for an aggregator to submit an empty batch, P is the estimated L1 gas price, and (1/B) is the average (1/batchSize).
-* The base price of a byte of L1 calldata is then 16P, where P is the estimated L1 gas price.
+* The base price of a unit of L1 calldata is just the estimated L1 gas price.

 These base prices ensure that the amount collected is equal to the aggregator’s cost of submitting the transaction in a batch, assuming a typical batch size.